Task-Aware Low-Light Enhancement for Robotics [GitHub]

 The seamless conversion between Standard Dynamic Range (SDR) and High Dynamic Range (HDR) formats is essential for ensuring compatibility

 and optimal viewing experiences across diverse display technologies.
-In this project, we developed a SDR/HDR conversion suite for
+In this project, I developed a SDR/HDR conversion suite for

 NETINT Technologies's next generation VPUs, capable of performing three distinct types of